-When T3 with a sustained release agent is taken properly according to the Doctor’s Manual (here’s a handy Patient Orientation Sheet as well), it is generally very well tolerated and the benefits can be amazing.
+When T3 with a sustained release agent is taken properly according to the Doctor’s Manual.
+T3 therapy is generally very well tolerated and the benefits can be amazing.